Admission RequirementsFor Admission requirements please click here

 Midwifery clinical placements take place throughout the four years of the programme.
 You will begin your first midwifery clinical placement in November of the first year of the programme.
 Before this placement you will have spent approximately one day per week with lecturers and midwives in the maternity hospitals.

 Which maternity care provider will you train with?

-After you accept an offer to this programme, you will receive a welcome pack from Trinity College.
+After you accept an offer to this programme, you will receive a welcome pack from Trinity.
 This pack contains a form asking you to indicate which maternity care provider you would prefer to be linked with.
 Requests are dealt with on a first-come, first-served basis.
 Where possible you will be assigned your first choice; however, if the number of applicants exceeds the number of places available you will be assigned your second choice.
 A reserve list is held and if a vacancy arises it may be possible to transfer to your first choice.

 Assessment of learning in midwifery practice is an important component of the programme and will take place throughout the programme.
 Other forms of assessment include written examinations and assignments, presentations, debates, teaching sessions, etc.

 As a graduate you will be eligible to apply to have your name entered in the midwives division of the Register of Nurses maintained by the Nursing and Midwifery Board of Ireland and begin your career as a midwife.
 Midwives may choose to work in a variety of health care settings.
 The majority of midwives practise within the Health Service, in maternity hospitals, maternity units of large and small general hospitals, in private maternity hospitals, etc. Midwives can also practice independently and there is a small-group of midwives who do so.
 There are also a number of midwife-led initiatives being developed.

 Midwives have an option to develop their career in many different ways; progress is along three broad pathways: practice, management, education and research.
 Midwives educated in the Republic of Ireland may move freely within the European Union and in most countries worldwide.